jlaumonier/mlsurvey/doc/projectmanagement.md

 * Complete Visualization : load directory and display data, score and config
 * Bug : package management. submodule dataset not correctly handled (mls.XX instead of mls.datasets.XX)
 * Visualization of probabilities
+* split supervised_learning_workflow to separate data from workflow.
+Data should be using in visualization_workflow
+* Reorganize Dataset and Data : concept are too similar and not well defined